sinaahmadi/klpt/README.md

 - [Kurdish Hunspell](https://github.com/sinaahmadi/KurdishHunspell)
 - [Kurdish transliteration](https://github.com/sinaahmadi/wergor)

 In addition, our main objective is to extend the current toolkit to include more tasks, particularly part-of-speech tagging, named-entity recognition and syntactic analysis.
-Further instructions will be provided to be a contributor to this toolkit.
+Further instructions are provided at [https://sinaahmadi.github.io/klpt/about/contributing/](https://sinaahmadi.github.io/klpt/about/contributing/).
+You can also join us on [Gitter](https://gitter.im/KurdishNLP/community).

 Don't forget, **open-source is fun!** 😊

 ## Requirements
 - Python >=3.6